Tinubu Seeks Senate Confirmation of Olasunkanmi Tegbe as Power Minister

 He has also advised key government institutions and private sector organisations on strategic reforms, regulatory frameworks, and investment structuring.

-He is currently the Director General and Global Liaison for the Nigeria-China Strategic Partnership (NCSP), where he is responsible for strengthening bilateral development cooperation between Nigeria and the People’s Republic of China.
+He is currently Director-General and Global Liaison for Nigeria-China Strategic Partnership (NCSP), where he is responsible for strengthening bilateral development cooperation between Nigeria and People’s Republic of China.

-Tegbe’s experience includes significant engagements within the power sector, particularly in regulatory and institutional reform involving agencies such as the Nigerian Electricity Regulatory Commission (NERC) and the Nigerian Bulk Electricity Trading Company (NBET).
+Tegbe’s experience includes significant engagements within the power sector, particularly in regulatory and institutional reform involving agencies, such as Nigerian Electricity Regulatory Commission (NERC) and Nigerian Bulk Electricity Trading Company (NBET).

+The president also appointed Mr. Rilwan Babalola as Special Adviser to the President on Power and as chairman of the Presidential Task Force on Power Sector Reset and Restoration.

+He also re-designated the Office of the Special Adviser (Energy) as Special Adviser (Oil & Gas) to clarify roles and avoid duplication of functions within the energy governance framework.